Can enough of us trigger a course change to prevent ‘ecological collapse’?

 - identify an existing organisation to optimally facilitate the plan or, if there isn’t one, support the establishment of a new organisation

-- develop collaborations and ideas for speedily mobilising Team Humanity
+- develop collaborations and ideas for teaming up quickly

 A multitude of voices